weecology/DeepTreeAttention/README.md

 1. Filters the data to represent trees over 3m with sufficient number of training samples
 2. Extract the LiDAR derived canopy height and compares it to the field measured height.
 Trees that are below the canopy are excluded based on the min_CHM_diff parameter in the config.
 3. Splits the training and test x,y data such that field plots are either in training or test.
-4. For each x,y location the crown is predicted by our tree detection algorithm (DeepForest - https://deepforest.readthedocs.io/).
+4. For each x,y stem location the crown is predicted by the tree detection algorithm (DeepForest - https://deepforest.readthedocs.io/).
-5. Crops of each tree are created and divided into pixel windows for pixel-level prediction.
+5. Crops of each tree crown are created and divided into pixel windows for pixel-level prediction.

 This workflow does not need to be run on every experiment.
 If you are satisifed with the current train/test split and data generation process, set regenerate=False